Here you can find the surgery scheduling benchmark set proposed in Leeftink and Hans (2016) based on a deterministic proximity evaluation.

 - In one solution files, solutions to multiple instances can be gathered.
 Preferably, create one solution file per case mix type.
 This way, for all instances, 29 solution files are to be created.

 An example of a solution file for all instances of theoretical case mix 4 can be found here.
 Before submitting your solutions, please validate your solution with our solution validator, which can be found here.

 The best known solutions can be downloaded here.
-In this solution file, one can find separate tabs for the results of variant A and B. Furthermore, the performance indicator values, the solution method, the corresponding author, and the date are given.
+In this solutions folder, one can find separate results for variant A and B. Both the solution files, and the solution output are provided.